Free boiler grants are available throughout the UK in 2016 via the ECO boiler scheme.

 Q - What type of boiler will I get?

 A - At the moment free boiler grants are only available for gas boiler replacement.
-Your new boiler will be a Grade A condensing boiler.
+Your new boiler will be a A-rated gas condensing boiler.
+All boilers installed in the UK must now must be have a minimum energy efficiency rating of A (90% efficiency).
+Individual installers may have their own preferred boiler brand depending on property type & current price.

 Q - How long will the boiler grant process take?